-These Blueberry Oatmeal Muffins are super fluffy and made with a short list of healthy ingredients.
+These Blueberry Oatmeal Muffins are super fluffy and made with a short list of nutritious ingredients.
 Plus, they pack 3g of protein per muffin.
-Enjoy!

 What Makes These Muffins Great

 Who doesn’t love a classic blueberry muffin?!
-We love that these blueberry oatmeal muffins are packed with healthy ingredients while still being oh so fluffy.
-Why else do we love them?
+We love that these blueberry oatmeal muffins are packed with healthy, accessible ingredients while still being oh-so-fluffy.

 Whole Ingredients: these delicious fluffy muffins are made with 13 total Ingredients.
 They’re lightened up with white whole wheat flour and oat flour, maple syrup, and use only 2 tablespoons of oil.